 In middle school, honors math, English, science, and social studies classes are available to challenge all students.
 Gifted and advanced learners taking these classes should expect to experience above-grade-level curricula in honors English and compacted/telescoped curricula in honors math.
 Through middle school choice, 5th-grade students can also apply for the Advanced Academics program and the Ingenuity Project, both of which are offered at several schools beginning in 6th grade.

 In high school, gifted and advanced learners can take honors and Advanced Placement courses at numerous schools, and can pursue dual enrollment to earn college credits and mentorships.
 The Ingenuity Project is available at Baltimore Polytechnic Institute, and Baltimore City College offers the International Baccalaureate.

 Since high school offerings vary, it is important for students to learn about the opportunities offered at each school as part of the choice process to ensure the best fit.
 The right time to start planning is 6th and 7th grade!

 have been honored by the National Association of Gifted Children

 Does gifted and advanced refer only to academic ability?

 No. Gifted and advanced learners perform or show the potential to perform at high levels academically, artistically, creatively, or in leadership.

 How are gifted and advanced learners identified?

-If you feel you or your child may be a gifted or advanced learner, please complete and submit the online referral form.
-The Gifted and Advanced Learning department in City Schools' Academics Office will review and forward the form to your child's school.
+Please complete and submit the online referral form.
+Staff from the Gifted and Advanced Learning department in the district's Academics Office will review and forward the form to your child's school.
 You will be notified about the status of the submission at each stage of the process.